hafizsyafiq/hafizsyafiq.github.io/content/publication/design/index.md

   - 'Creative Director'

-date: '2025-01-01T00:00:00Z'
+date: '2024-11-012T00:00:00Z'
-publishDate: '2025-01-01T00:00:00Z'
+publishDate: '2024-11-15T00:00:00Z'

 publication_types:
-  - Video
+  - Design

-publication: In *Instagram IMM AL-KHAWARIZMI*
+publication: In *2nd asean*
 publication_short: In *ICW*

 abstract: |
-  This video was made using the CapCut application for the editing process and the camera as the main tool for taking pictures.
-With the help of the CapCut application, I can compose, edit and add various creative effects to videos, so that the final result is more attractive and professional.
-The camera is used to capture important moments with good quality, which are then refined through the editing process in the application.
-The combination of the two allows for the creation of videos that are maximal in terms of visuals and concept.
+  I created this design using the Canva and Adobe Photoshop applications.
+Canva is used as a practical tool for drafting initial design concepts, thanks to its wide range of templates, graphic elements and easy-to-access features.
+Meanwhile, Adobe Photoshop is used to perfect design details, such as image processing, color adjustments, and adding special effects that require a high level of precision.
+The combination of these two applications allows me to create attractive, functional and professional designs.

 summary: |
-  This video project was created to document the basic darul arqam in 2025
+  This design was made for a competition

 tags:
   - Videography